mariomui/_dataview-views-and-macros/~view-for-inactive-note-collection.md

 ---
+tags:
-tag: _meta
+  - _meta
-VERSION: v1.0.1
+DOC_VERSION: v0.0.1
 ---

 # -

-~~Uses the randomizing alogirthim found in  [Randomly order rows in a Dataview query - Share & showcase - Obsidian Forum](https://forum.obsidian.md/t/randomly-order-rows-in-a-dataview-query/46989?u=oirammui) to~~  create a 100 sample set, where each file's calculated [[IO-composite-key,vis-Noteshippo-dashboard,]] represents a file's inactivity with resepcts to input and output link ratio.
+~~Uses the randomizing alogirthim found in  [Randomly order rows in a Dataview query - Share & showcase - Obsidian Forum](https://forum.obsidian.md/t/randomly-order-rows-in-a-dataview-query/46989?u=oirammui) to~~  create a 100 sample set, where each file's calculated [[IO-composite-key,vis-Noteshippo-dashboard,]] represents a file's inactivity with respects to input and output link ratio.

-Unfortunately, i have no caching process to draw upon, and the filter on all notes in the system using dvjs has performance issues.
+- !
+The current implementation filters all system notes using dvjs.
+This results in performance issues.
+  - 🔑 *caching*
+    - Cache previous results using the inputs and the current date as a key.
+    - 📉 Involves,
+      - external dependencies.
+      - state management
+  - & 🔑 *O(Limit)*
+    - Rathan loop through each item in the set, create random integer offsets, and use those as the items to calculate the status from.
+    - 📈 Easy to implement.
 - [ ] Give the dataview the ability to use  [[custom-transclusion-parameters,cf.-Kanzi,vis-ObisidianMD-app,]]

 # =